 Samantha has been riding and competing for over 20 years.
 She has competed and is knowledgeable in Western, Ranch, Reining, English, Showmanship and Horsemanship.
 Samantha works full-time training horses and teaching riding lessons.
 Her passion for riding and competing is what drives her to work hard and push her clients to have a winning attitude.

 Tiffany grew up loving horses and riding as a teen in a local 4H program.
 Tiffany returned to riding as an adult when she went on a Nova trail ride.
 She spent most of the ride talking to Lorri and loved what she heard.
 Nova was close to home with a family-friendly atmosphere where the horses were well taken care of.
 Tiffany soon began taking weekly lessons and also started to volunteer a few times per week.
 She has enjoyed refreshing and expanding her equine knowledge and skills and now works alongside Lorri, Sam and the horses.
-Tiffany teaches pee-wee and beginner lessons, assists with special events and fundraising and manages Nova’s social media.
+Tiffany works in the Nova office, teaches pee-wee lessons, assists with special events, and manages Nova’s social media.

 Kelly started riding at Nova when she was just 5 years old.
 During her childhood, she spent every minute she could in the barn.
 Kelly attributes a significant portion of her hard work ethic to Lorri and looks forward to implementing the same lessons into her children.
 After high school, Kelly worked for Lorri in the office, training horses, teaching lessons and teaching summer/ winter camps.
 She then took a few years off returning to school to begin pursuing her BS in Elementary Education and start a family.
 Kelly's two young children share her love of horses and being at the barn.
 Kelly is now back teaching beginner and intermediate/advanced lessons.
 Kelly says, "There is no greater feeling than seeing what horses bring out in children and adults and I am grateful that I get to be a part of that experience."